Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 State Requirements

-New York paramedic certifications are renewed every 48 months.
-Recertification requirements include:
+New York paramedic certifications are renewed every 48 months through the New York State CME Recertification program.

-• Completion of a New York State-approved refresher or CME program
+• Participate through a New York State-approved CME participating agency.

 • Safe Transport of Pediatric Patients: 1 hour

-Always verify renewal requirements with the National Registry (NREMT) and the New York State Department of Health Bureau of Emergency Medical Services and Trauma Systems.
+Always verify renewal requirements with the National Registry (NREMT) and the New York State Department of Health Bureau of Emergency Medical Services and Trauma Systems before renewing your certification.

 NREMT